Upcoming events.

 Ashtanga begins with the Yamas — the foundations of how we relate.

-This workshop explores the third: Asteya - Non stealing.
+This workshop explores the fourth: Brahmacharya - Conserving Energy.

 • You don’t need to know the full Primary Series